DataJane/Excel_Data_Analysis_Projects/Project_2-Analysis/README.md

 - I created a Combo chart with Job Skills on the x axis,
 - Median Salary – Skills on primary y axis as bars
 - Skill Likelihood on secondary y axis, as line with markers, but removed the line and enlarged the markers.
 - I made the markers a contrasting colour to assist those with visual challenges.
-- Then added slicers for: Job Title & Country and connected these to all other sheets, where relevant.

 ![Screenshot of Combo chart showing median salary and skill likelihood for each job skill](https://github.com/user-attachments/assets/91d74ce7-1081-4eab-b92b-61635af2e822)

 ### Insights:
 - Overall, skills like Spark, AWS & Java command the greatest salaries,